cms-tau-pog/TauFW/Plotter/README.md

 >>> WJetsToLNu                 W + jets                    50260.00   86413370.0   86411825.00     1.000
 >>> TT                         ttbar                         831.76   76915549.0   76914152.00     0.388  ttptweight
 ```
 The lumi-cross section normalization is given by the `norm` column.
-This should be computed as
+This is automatically computed as
 ```
 norm = lumi*xsec*1000/sumweights
 ```